phenomnomnominal/betterer/goldens/api/betterer.api.md

     resultsPath: string;
 }>;

-// Warning: (ae-missing-release-tag) "BettererOptionsRunner" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-incompatible-release-tags) The symbol "BettererOptionsRunner" is marked as @public, but its signature references "BettererOptionsBase" which is marked as @internal
 //
-// @public (undocumented)
+// @public
 export type BettererOptionsRunner = BettererOptionsBase;

-// Warning: (ae-missing-release-tag) "BettererOptionsStart" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-incompatible-release-tags) The symbol "BettererOptionsStart" is marked as @public, but its signature references "BettererOptionsStartCI" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "BettererOptionsStart" is marked as @public, but its signature references "BettererOptionsStartDefault" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "BettererOptionsStart" is marked as @public, but its signature references "BettererOptionsStartPrecommit" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "BettererOptionsStart" is marked as @public, but its signature references "BettererOptionsStartStrict" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "BettererOptionsStart" is marked as @public, but its signature references "BettererOptionsStartUpdate" which is marked as @internal
 //
-// @public (undocumented)
+// @public
 export type BettererOptionsStart = BettererOptionsStartCI | BettererOptionsStartDefault | BettererOptionsStartPrecommit | BettererOptionsStartStrict | BettererOptionsStartUpdate;

-// Warning: (ae-missing-release-tag) "BettererOptionsStartBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
+// @internal
 export type BettererOptionsStartBase = BettererOptionsBase & Partial<{
     excludes: BettererOptionsExcludes;
     includes: BettererOptionsIncludes;
 }>;

-// Warning: (ae-missing-release-tag) "BettererOptionsStartCI" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
+// @internal
 export type BettererOptionsStartCI = BettererOptionsStartBase & Partial<{
     ci: true;
     precommit: false;